design-hub-arc/AutoCADDrawingChecker/README.md

 # AutoCAD Drawing Checker
-A simple, extendable Java program used to compare Excel exports from AutoCAD.
+A simple, extendable Java program used to compare Excel and CSV files

 ## Project Summary
 Instructors and teachers in college classes are expected to teach their students by giving lectures and providing learning resources.